Flotomate/product_docs/source/asset-management/asset-discovery/discovery-agent-less-use-case.rst

 - Three Windows workstations in a domain.

-- One Ubuntu Linux workstation.
+- One Ubuntu 16.04 workstation.

 - An SNMP enabled router.